 Buying a franchise is a huge decision, by far one of the most important commitments you’ll ever make.
 And how you approach it will often determine whether your business succeeds or fails.
-For these reasons, it’s important not to underestimate the importance of carrying out a high-level due diligence before taking the plunge into franchising.
+Don’t underestimate the importance of carrying out a high-level due diligence checklist for franchise research to keep you organized and on track.

 First things first: Be careful not to rush into your franchise investment.
 Make sure that you go into it fully prepared, otherwise you risk falling prey to some of the most common and deadly franchising mistakes.
 These include: